|On this page|

 Show Guide Geometry

-Displays guide geometry indicating the positions of the lower limb joints and whether the feet are locked.
+When turned on, displays guide geometry indicating the positions of the lower limb joints and whether the feet are locked.

 Adjusts the size of the guide geometry.